 One other thing that should be noted is that workers with medical conditions should be taking even more precautions and be making serious considerations about their current work status.
 As the CDC has explained, people with previous medical conditions are at a higher risk of severe illness from COVID-19.
 While this pandemic is going on, we must be on full alert and continue taking safety precautions in order to keep ourselves and our families safe.
 I hope these tips help you stay safe while doing your job.

-Andrew Wilson has been working as a home improvement contractor in the Chicago area for over 5+ years.
+Andrew Wilson has been working as a home improvement contractor in the Madison, WI area for over 15+ years.
 He has experience doing kitchen, bathroom, and home remodeling and all types of home repairs.

-You can reach out to Andrew or learn more about him on his blog ContractorAdvisorly.com
+You can reach out to him or learn more about him on his blog ContractorAdvisorly.com

 This material appeared in the June 2020 issues of the ACP Magazines:

 California Builder & Engineer, Construction, Construction Digest, Construction News, Constructioneer, Dixie Contractor, Michigan Contractor & Builder, Midwest Contractor, New England Construction, Pacific Builder & Engineer, Rocky Mountain Construction, Texas Contractor, Western Builder